jaimesa-cs/get-referencing-entries/README.md

-# Contentstack UI Extensions Template
+# Sidebar Widget Extension: Get Entry's References

 TODO: DOCUMENT WHAT THE EXTENSION DOES